 |Number of shares ||As a percentage of paid-up equity capital as at the end of the year immediately preceding the year in which shareholders' approval was obtained |

-|Held at the beginning of the year ||234899 |
+|Held at the beginning of the year ||234899 (4.77%) |

 |Acquired during the year ||Nil |

-|Sold during the year ||Nil |
+|Sold during the year ||10936(0.22%) |

 |Transferred to the employees during the year ||Nil |

-|Held at the end of the year ||234899 |
+|Held at the end of the year ||223963 (4.55%) |

 32. DISCLOSURE PURSUANT TO SECTION 67 OF THE COMPANIES ACT 2013 READ WITH RULE 16(4)of THE COMPANIES (SHARE CAPITAL AND DEBENTURES) RULES 2014:

-Your Company has created a 'General Employee Benefits Scheme (GEBS) under anirrevocable Trust named as "Carnation Welfare Trust" on 20th June 2011 for thebenefit of th its existing and future permanent employees except directors and promoters.The Scheme is established for the general welfare of the beneficiaries i.e. permanentemployees of the Company.
-Under the Scheme the Trust has purchased 234899 Equity Sharesof the Company from Secondary Market for a total consideration of Rs.112956669/-.
-Asno shares are allotted or transferred to any employee or option to purchase of these sharesis given to any employee under this Scheme no voting rights are directly exercised byemployees of the Company on these shares.
-The trustees of the Trust are entitled toexercise vote on these shares however as restricted under Regulation 3(5) of the Securitiesand Exchange Board of India (Share Based Employee Benefits) Regulations 2014 they havenot exercised any voting rights on these shares on resolutions transacted at the 52ndAnnual General Meeting held on 8th September 2016.
+Your Company has created a General Employee Benefits Scheme (GEBS)' under anirrevocable Trust named as "Carnation Welfare Trust" on 20 June 2011 for thebenefit of th its existing and future permanent employees except directors and promoters.The Scheme is established for the general welfare of the beneficiaries i.e. permanentemployees of the Company.
+Under the Scheme the Trust has purchased 234899 Equity Sharesof the Company from secondary market for a total consideration of Rs.112956669.
+As noshares are allotted or transferred to any employee or option to purchase of these sharesis given to any employee under this Scheme no voting rights are directly exercised byemployees of the Company on these shares.
+The trustees of the Trust are entitled toexercise vote on these shares however as required under Regulation 3(5) of the Securitiesand Exchange Board of India (Share Based Employee Benefits) Regulations 2014 they havenot exercised any voting right on these shares on resolutions transacted at the 52ndAnnual General Meeting held on 8th September 2016.

 33. CAUTIONARY STATEMENT

 The Directors would also like to place on record their sincere appreciation for thecontinued co-operation guidance support and assistance extended during the year underreport by our bankers customers suppliers and

-| ||For and on behalf of the Board of Directors |
+| ||By order of the Board of Directors |

 |Place: Mumbai ||Raghu Mody |

-|Date: 5th May 2016 ||Chairman |
+|Date: 23 May 2017 rd ||Chairman |